nayaCodeStudio/nayaCodeStudio/README.md

 </h2>

 <p align="left">
-As a QA Engineer, I have experience preparing test plans and writing test cases.
-I used to attend several meetings with project managers, business analysts, developers, and sometimes with clients.
-I am possessing an in-depth knowledge of software testing methodologies, experience in developing and maintaining automated testing scripts, have strong analytical skills to identify issues and deliver effective solutions.
-Able to adapt and work in a fast-paced and changing development environment, as well as coordinate with the development team to ensure products or services meet requirements.
+Results-driven QA Engineer with a proven track record in preparing meticulous test plans, crafting comprehensive test cases, and ensuring the delivery of high-quality software products.
+Skilled in collaborating effectively with project managers, business analysts, developers, and clients to align testing efforts with project goals and stakeholder expectations.
+Possessing an extensive knowledge of software testing methodologies, I excel in designing and maintaining automated testing scripts, driving efficiency and accuracy in testing processes.
+My strong analytical skills enable me to identify complex issues, perform root cause analysis, and deliver effective solutions, contributing to the overall improvement of software quality.
 </p>

 ## Summary my GitHub